-From 1988-1997 data, invalid and inconsistent diagnoses are retained on the record.
+Prior to 1998 data, invalid and inconsistent diagnoses are retained on the record.
 Validity flags (DXVn) indicate invalid, inconsistent diagnosis codes.
 Clinical Classifications Software (CCS) data elements use the former name (DCCHPRn).
 The CCS was formerly known as the Clinical Classifications for Health Policy Research (CCHPR).
 The diagnosis related data elements are coded as follows: